-FUNDING AREAS: Education, at all levels
+FUNDING AREAS: Education at all levels, human services, Jewish causes

-Both graduates of Virginia Law School, Bruce boosted his net worth to around $1.9 billion after success in the investment and real estate industry.
+PROFILE: Martha and Bruce Karsh established the Karsh Family Foundation in 1997 in Beverly Hills, California.
+Both graduates of Virginia Law School, Bruce boosted his net worth to over $1.9 billion after success in the investment and real estate industry.
 Bruce and four of his colleagues started Oaktree Capital Management in 1995, and he settled into a firm and portfolio manager role.
-But he didn't stop there.
-Bruce also became director of Armstrong Wood Products, LBI media, and Charter Communications.
-Meanwhile, Martha practiced law, raised three children, and got involved in the design and construction non-profit sector.
-While running the foundation, she's turned her professional interests toward landscape and interior design, developing residential construction projects in Los Angeles through the architectural firm she started, Clark & Karsh.
+Bruce also served as director of Armstrong Wood Products, LBI media, and Charter Communications.
+Meanwhile, Martha practiced law, raised three children, and became involved in the design and construction nonprofit sector.
+According to tax filings, Karsh prioritizes education, but also supports human services, Jewish agencies, and synagogues.

-Although education is clearly the focus of the Karshs' grantmaking, they also consider giving to human services, Jewish agencies, and synagogues.

-The foundation appreciates building long-term relationships.
-Knowledge Is Power Program (KIPP) LA Schools, a regional network of free, open-enrollment, college-preparatory public charter schools operating in east and south Los Angeles, has been receiving more than $1 million of Karsh funds each year.
-KIPP has been able to fund college-prep programs for elementary and middle school students with these general operating support grants that roll in on a regular basis.
-Inner-City Education Foundation (ICEF) Public Schools also have been pulling in about $50,000 each year for general operating support thanks to Karsh.
+The foundation appreciates building long-term relationships with local organizations which which it can work for many years.
+For example, Knowledge Is Power Program (KIPP) LA Schools, a regional network of free, open-enrollment, college-preparatory public charter schools operating in east and south Los Angeles, has received more than $1 million of Karsh funds each year for multiple years.
+KIPP has been able to fund college-prep programs for elementary and middle school students with these steady general operating support grants.
+The foundation also been a steady supporter of Inner-City Education Foundation (ICEF) Public Schools, providing yearly operating support for the organization.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)